 The game also has an insane logic too.
 Want a belt?
 Fine.
 All you have to do is seduce a prostitute to get custard to dump it down a toilet along with an octopus (taken from a fishmonger with a little help from some rope and that crazy little worm).
 You then have to go back in time, steal a drumstick from a pub sign, go back to the present, ring the lunch gong so that you can take a fellow wizard's prunes.
 You then hide these prunes in the fishmonger's caviar so that he'll get the squits and head for the toilet, only to be attacked by the cephalopod.
 You can then take the fishmonger's belt while his pants are down.
 Phew.

 The dialogue scenes are loooong.
 I'm talking delayed-flight-at-Heathrow-airport long, though this is far more fun than that.
-It's more Monty Python marathon long.
-Sure you've seen all 46 episodes many times, but they're still fun every time every time you binge watch.
+It's as if you're taking part in a Monty Python marathon.
+Sure you've seen all 46 episodes many times, but they're still fun each and every time every time you binge watch.
 Under the guidance of Terry Pratchett himself, these long conversations and cutscenes bear his trademark wit, making the mundane out of the magical.
 Playing through the game is a joy even if you do peek at a guide every now and then.
 This is only becomes a problem if you don't love Pratchett (and who doesn't?).

-On the plus side, the graphics bring the fantasy world to life with a great VGA art style.
+What can' be argued is how beautiful the graphics are.
+It bring the fantasy world to life with a detailed VGA art style.
 The voice acting is also of the highest quality, with some well known British comedians bringing the dialogue hilariously to life.
 These include such famous names as as Eric Idle (Monty Python), Rob Brydom (The Trip), Jon Pertwee (Dr Who), Kate Robbins (Spitting Image) and Tony Robinson (Black Adder).

 Despite all of these flaws - and to some they are potentially game-ruining - I cannot help but love this game.
 And that is almost entirely down to Terry Pratchett himself.
 The plot is loosely based on the eighth novel in the Discworld universe, Guards!
 Guards!, telling the tale of a shadowy yet incompetent dragon worshipping cult who manage to summon an imaginary dragon that in the minds of many is all too real.